 The Cardionics E Scope I is a popular standalone electronic stethoscope, as is the 3M Littman, the Welch Allyn Master Elite, Thinklabs One, and the Electromax.
 However, there are many other brands and models available.

-- Connects to Eko software to visualize and share heart sound waveforms
+- Connects to Eko software to visualize and share heart sound waveforms (smart device not included)

-- Up to 40x amplification (at peak frequency, vs analog mode)
+- Up to 40x amplification (at peak frequency, vs. analog mode)

 - Active noise cancellation reduces unwanted background sounds